 Take a look at the diagram below.
 This diagram illustratrates connections between your PC and your LCD TV.
 As you view the diagram, take a look at both your computer and your TV to determine what connections are available.
 Below the diagram, you will find the proper cable for your situation.

-This situation is not quite as common because not all LCDs have DVI inputs.
-If you do, this is a great option and you need to buy the Cables To Go – 26911 – 2M DVI-D M/M Dual Link Digital Video Cable (Black).
-As of this writing, it is less than $15 and can be delivered immediately.
+I did not represent this situation in the diagram above because it is somewhat archaic nowadays.
+Most modern laptops no longer have DVI outputs.
+However, if both your LCD TV and your laptop computer have DVI you will want to purchase this cable: Cables To Go – 26911 – 2M DVI-D M/M Dual Link Digital Video Cable (Black).
+As of this writing, it is less than $7 and can be delivered immediately.

 Connect TV to PC: Software Setup